lucaminudel/Objects-relationships-Coding-Dojo/README.md

 ## Exercise 2.
 Target design

-The goal of this exercise is to experience a different design that reduces the impact of changes to objects in the object graph and of changes to the object graph itself.
+The goal of this exercise is to experience a different design that reduces the impact of changes to the object graph and the related objects.
 In order to use a different design,
 - invert the dependencies from the dashboard functions (On/Off status report and total cost to re-charge all the internal batteries) to the robot parts so that the robot parts have a dependency to the dashboard and not the opposite;
 - use a common interface and if needed the adapter pattern to abstract away differences between different robot parts;
 - pass the dashboard to the robot parts as a visitor in the visitor pattern; let each robot part take care of passing the dashboard to the robot parts directly composed/connected so that the responsibility of navigating the object graph moves from the dashboard functions into each robot part that compose/connects another robot part(s).